ManMetGames/ProgrammingEssentials/docs/Extras/Data_Types.md

 byte byteVariable = 127;
 {% endhighlight %}
 <br>
+As a point of interest, remapping a bytes range to 0-255 highlights some places where this data type is used!
+Colours for example are commonly stored using bytes for each colour channel, so that's why RGB values go up to 255!

 <h2>Short</h2>
 Doubling the memory of a byte then makes a short, which means we can represent any number that is up to 16 digits in binary!
 This means the short data type can store whole numbers between -32,768 and 32,767.
 This again makes them useful for memory efficient variables that can store fairly small numbers!